Frequently Asked Questions about Indoor Tanning, Spray/Airbrush Tanning, and Red Light Therapy.

 For a better understanding of UV rays, see “What are the different types of Ultraviolet Radiation.”

 - What are the different types of Ultraviolet Radiation?

 The sun puts out three different types of ultraviolet radiation (UV): UVC, UVB, and UVA.
-According to NASA, UVC rays are the most harmful, but fortunately are completely absorbed by the ozone layer and normal oxygen.
+According to NASA, UVC rays are the most harmful but fortunately are completely absorbed by the ozone layer and normal oxygen.
 UVB rays–often called the “burning rays”–are mostly absorbed by the ozone layer, but a portion of UVB rays do get through.
 UVA is NOT absorbed by the ozone.

 UVB is typically the most destructive form of UV radiation to reach us here on Earth because if overexposure occurs, it has enough energy to cause photochemical damage to cellular DNA, which means it can damage your skin.
-UVB effects can include erythema (sunburn), cataracts, and development of skin cancer if overexposure occurs.
+UVB effects can include erythema (sunburn), cataracts, and the development of skin cancer if overexposure occurs.
 UVA is the most commonly encountered type of UV light.
 UVA exposure has an initial pigment-darkening effect (tanning) followed by erythema if the exposure is excessive.
 Atmospheric ozone absorbs very little of this part of the UV spectrum.
-UVA is needed by humans for synthesis of vitamin D. Most phototherapy and tanning booths use lamps that primarily produce UVA with a hint of UVB, which is required to kick-start the tanning process.
+UVA is needed by humans for the synthesis of vitamin D. Most phototherapy and tanning booths use lamps that primarily produce UVA with a hint of UVB, which is required to kick-start the tanning process.

 - Why don’t I look darker when I’ve just come from tanning?